TrevorSatori/kronos/known-issues.md

 - Random text will get printed at a random position.
 - This may cause the screen to scroll.
 Sometimes, the screen will start scrolling one line per frame.

-We can "fix" the latter by running `terminal.set_cursor(0, 0)`.
-Fortunately, this takes care of the ugliest part of this issue.
+~We can "fix" the latter by running `terminal.set_cursor(0, 0)`.
+Fortunately, this takes care of the ugliest part of this issue.~ Actually, this doesn't fix anything at all :(

 But the latter is not so trivial to fix.
 Some options are: